What Is Church Planting?

 Church planting is central to Pioneers.
 Our mission statement and core values make that clear.
 But how does this priority work itself out on the ground in the Pioneers world?
 What does it look like on our teams?

-There is great diversity in how teams interpret and engage in church planting on their respective fields.
+There is great diversity in how teams interpret and engage in church planting in their context.
 But there are also some important commonalities.
 The first commonality would be our agreement that the goal of each team is to “initiate church planting movements (CPMs) among the unreached.”
 This means that the resources of each team are focused not just on evangelism and follow-up—as vital as those activities may be.
-Teams agree that the evangelism and discipleship they catalyze must contribute to the establishment of communities of believers, not just believers.
+Teams agree that the evangelism and discipleship they catalyze must contribute to establishing communities of believers, not just believers.

 Rooted in Scripture